 Free Liu Xia

 Liu Xia, the widow of democracy activist and Nobel Peace laureate Liu Xiaobo, has been kept under house arrest without charge since 2010.
 A 56 year-old poet and photographer, Liu was arbitrarily confined to her home soon after her imprisoned husband was awarded the Nobel Peace Prize in October 2010, though she has insisted that she is “not a vassal of Liu Xiaobo” and maintains an independent artistic identity.
-Liu was last seen in state-issued propaganda photos of Liu Xiaobo’s burial at sea, and she has not been heard from since.
+Liu was last seen in state-issued propaganda photos of Liu Xiaobo’s burial at sea, and has since been heard from only via a handwritten poem sneaked out of China to a friend in Germany.

 Following her husband’s death on July 13, 2017, Liu was photographed participating in funeral arrangements allegedly designed to minimize the symbolic impact of Liu Xiaobo’s death on other dissidents and activists, which included scattering his ashes in the Pacific Ocean instead of creating a gravesite that could become a site of pilgrimage his supporters.
 It is unclear if Liu Xia desired or agreed to these arrangements.